ibm-cloud-docs/pattern-sap-on-powervs/reference-architecture-sap-on-powervs.md

 Figure 2 illustrates a detailed architecture for a single-zone, multi-region deployment on IBM Cloud Power Virtual Server.

-![illustrates a detailed network and component architecture for a single-zone, multi-region deployment to facilitate disaster recovery](image2.png){: caption="Figure 2.
-A single-zone, multi-region deployment to facilitate disaster recovery" caption-side="bottom"}
+![illustrates a detailed network and component architecture for a single-zone, multi-region deployment to facilitate disaster recovery](image2.png){: caption="A single-zone, multi-region deployment to facilitate disaster recovery" caption-side="bottom"}

 ### Architecture description
 {: #architecture-description}